mcoria/chesstango/README.md

 There are special cases where patterns applied in this project are not described by GoF book, I explicitly mention those cases and the bibliography references that describe them.

-By no means does the patterns list applied in this project are exhaustive, instead, I've used those patterns that helped me to solve different situations.
+By no means does the list of applied patterns is exhaustive, instead, I've used only those patterns that helped me to solve specific situations.

-Although performance is taken into consideration, this is not the top non-functional priority, instead, good design patterns implementation is preferred.
+Although performance is taken into consideration, this is not the top non-functional priority, good design patterns implementation is preferred.